samagra-comms/docker-deploy/readme.md

     * Chat Frontend: http://localhost:9098
     * Admin Console: http://localhost:9097

-    **Note**: If above mentioned url's are not working then restart the all docker services or check the docker container logs
+    **Note**: If above mentioned url's are not working then restart the all docker services or check the docker container logs.

 3. If you want to check logs for a specific service, follow below flow.
     * Show all docker containers